PhillipBraendle/Aufgabenliste_CC/README.md

 # Cloud Computing Aufgabenliste

-## Overview
+### Overview
 This repository contains our second task for the Cloud Computing course.

-It includes various assignments and projects to help you understand and apply cloud computing concepts.
+### Installation
+For detailed installation instructions reffer to frontend/README.md and backend/README.md

-## Members of Our Group
+### Members of Our Group

 Nino Maier - MatNr: 13440414
 Janina Wehe - MatNr: 11640614